-- Saturday night Pig Roast
+- Saturday night Barbecue

-- Poker Run and ATV Rodeo
+- Poker Run and OHV Rodeo

 The event kicks off Tuesday evening at the “packet pick-up”.
 Detailed information, tickets you will need, T-shirts, etc. are all in your packet and one-on-one briefings are held to answer questions.
 Plus, it is a great time to meet your fellow riders.

 Because of the high altitude, some OHV’s with engines that use carburetors may experience performance difficulties unless they are properly jetted.
 Fuel injected engines in good working order, normally do not have any issues.